pauleveritt/pycharm_companion/docs/tutorials/react_typescript/nodejs_debugging/index.rst

 First, note that TypeScript told our test that the supplied value was not assignable to a string.
 This is the *beauty* of TypeScript.
-Especially in test-writing, it helps you fail faster.
+Especially in test-writing, it helps you "fail faster".
 Meaning, when paired with a smart IDE, it moves the failure directly under your eyeballs, in the most immediate location...the place where you typed it.
 Moreover, it provides very specific error messages.